react-dsfr

 Compatibility with solutions like styled-components, emotion and TSS.

-At build time react-dsfr parses the official dsfr.css files and spits out a typed JavaScript representation of the DSFR.
-In particular, its colors options and decisions, the spacing system and the breakpoints values.
+At build time react-dsfr parses the official files and spits out a typed JavaScript representation of the DSFR.
+In particular, its and , the and the .

 This enables to write DSFR compliant CSS in JS code, since we are able to expose function that are the equivalent of the DSFR utility classes.